arangodb/docs/3.9/programs-arangobench.md

 Arangobench
 ===========

-_Arangobench_ is ArangoDB's benchmark and test tool.
+_iarangobench_ is ArangoDB's benchmark and test tool.
 It can be used to issue test requests to the database for performance and server function testing.
 It supports parallel querying and batch requests.

-_Arangobench_ queries an existing ArangoDB server in about the same way as a client application would do via an ArangoDB client driver.
+_arangobench_ queries an existing ArangoDB server in about the same way as a client application would do via an ArangoDB client driver.
 It thus often provides good enough throughput and performance estimates.
-_Arangobench_ provides different test cases that can be executed, which reflect a broader set of use cases.
+_arangobench_ provides different test cases that can be executed, which reflect a broader set of use cases.
 It is useful to pick and run the test cases that most closely resemble typical or expected workloads.

 ## General benchmark configuration

-_Arangobench_ is a client tool which makes a network connection to an ArangoDB server, It can be run on the same host as the ArangoDB server, or on a different host.
+_arangobench_ makes network connections to an ArangoDB server, It can be run on the same host as the ArangoDB server, or on a different host.
 When using _arangobench_ against a cluster, it must be connected to one of the cluster's coordinators.